peddintiginesh/Vahan-Bazar/README.md

 ### Reason to Choose :
 Buying or selling a bike today takes too much time.
 People have to switch between multiple apps for price comparisons, EMI calculations,or even booking test rides.
 Sellers also struggle to reach genuine buyers.
 We wanted to bring everything into one simple platform – and that’s how Vahan Bazar was born.

+## Solution Overview:

+### Proposed Approach :
+Vahan Bazar provides a unified web platform where users can search, filter, compare, and sell two-wheelers with verified listings and a role-based login system.
 ![Main Page](https://github.com/peddintiginesh/Vahan-Bazar/blob/2188c626307ad991717412e4e358a0091de44933/Main.jpg)

 ### Key Features / Modules :